tintoy/docker-terraform-ansible/README.md

-# Terraform and Ansible in Docker
+# A quick demo of service-catalog item deployment

-And a web API to invoke them.
+Terraform and Ansible in Docker, and a web API to invoke them.